top of page

 How do you consume acetylated cannabinoids?

-Many of my blends have around 20% acetylated cannabinoids, and I vape them just like I would any other cannabinoid - with my enail at 630F.
+If I have a blend with acylated cannabinoids, it's usually at around 20% acetylated cannabinoids, and I vape them just like I would any other cannabinoid - with my enail at 630F.
 While that may be a bit spicer than some prefer, it’s more of a practical choice for me.
 Frankly, taking a 50-100mg dab at 400F can be a 5-10 minute long affair that I am fully over at this point.
 It does taste better, and you get more out of the dab, but god damn, I got shit to do!
 At 630 that same dab is a minute or less.

 I have in the past combusted blends with acetates in them.
 Don’t do this.
 It’s stupid and gives you a weird cough.
 You won’t die, as I smoked 50 blunts that I infused with the blend.
 Negative effects seemed to last for a few days after I finished smoking them and then was totally fine.